jbakse/Systems_Lab/docs/lesson_plans/oct_18.md

 ### Publishing a Google Sheet

-I set up a Google Form that stores responses in a spreadsheet.
+I set up a Google Form that stores responses in a Google Sheet.
 You can access the sheet data as a JSON object using this URL Template:

 ```
 https://spreadsheets.google.com/feeds/list/${document_id}/{sheet_id}/public/values?alt=json